 Is there anything more American than apple pie?
 Maybe baseball, but nobody really watches baseball.
 It’s just an excuse to drink beer and eat bad stadium food.
-You know it’s true!
+Baseball fans, you know it’s true!
 It might be a bit cliche, but Travis and I both love pie, especially fruit pie.
 Yet we moved to Europe in July and I still hadn’t used the oven.
 When Trav’s first birthday in Switzerland rolled around in October though, it was time to give it a spin.

 Travis has been after me to make him a pie for months, despite my litany of excuses.